kartik-dev/yelp_academic_dataset_review/README.md

 ```
 #### Rebuild Docker image of Spark Driver Application

 Note that this will take a while when you start it for the first time since it downloads and installs maven and downloads all the project’s dependencies.
-Every subsequent start of this build will only take a few seconds, as again everything will be already cached
+Every subsequent start of this build will only take few seconds, as everything is already cached

 The pom.xml contains a very basic Maven configuration.
 It configures the Spark 2.0 dependencies using a Java 1.8 compiler and creates a fat jar with all the dependencies.

-sbt build tool could be used in place of maven.
-This could be easily be replaced in Dockerfile
 ```
 cd /root/yelp_academic_dataset_review